dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 - collected logistics data is only meaningful if it is regularly and systematically collected for all items and all transactions

 ####	Stock receipt
 Ideally, collection of stock receipt data should not be necessary if a national eLMIS system is implemented which keeps accurate record of the shipments to each health facility which, with some delay, correspond to the stock receipts.
 For each consignment, national eLMIS systems should track the shipment date as well as the date on which the health facility confirmed actual receipt, separately.
 Therefore recording stock receipts at health facilities (again) means that redundant data is collected which poses un unnecessary burden on facility staff.
 Instead, stock receipt data should be made available to facility staff through dashboards which automatically visualize data from the national eLMIS.
 **Definition**: "stock receipt" is defined as the quantity of each item which is received from the upstream logistics service as replenishment order.
 Supplies are usually received once a month with additional receipts of backorders and emergency orders.
 However the frequency of supplies may differ according to national policies.
-**Reporting period**: monthly aggragetions are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.
+**Reporting period**: monthly aggregations are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.
 If the supply of healthcare facilities is less frequent than once a month, then the measurement period can be adjusted, for example to a period of three months.
 **Calculation**: total stock receipts for each item are calculated by adding up the quantities received in each consignment during the respective reporting period.
 **Limitations** calculating correct totals requires aggregating all consignment (packing list) quantities for each item which were received during the respective reporting month.
 **Short Interpretation**: generally, the stock receipts, after taking the lead time (delays for delivery) into account, need to correspond with the respective order quantities for the same item which in turn correspond to the distributions of previous monthly periods.
 Ideally, if deliveries are made reliably, the received quantity of every month should correspond to the quantity ordered during the period corresponding to the promised lead time earlier.